BB1464/Academic_Blog/content/project/internal-project/index.md

 # **Contribution of cocoa litter to nutrients recycling in low-shade Southwestern Nigeria**.

-This was my research work in which I conducted in IITA, Ibadan that led to the Award of my MSc degree in the department of Soil Resources Management at the University of Ibadan, Nigeria.
+This was my research work in which I conducted in IITA, Ibadan as a resesrch fellow that led to the award of my MSc degree in the department of Soil Resources Management at the University of Ibadan, Nigeria.